-MR. OSBORNE: Mr. Speaker, in July of 2018, we released the Education Action Plan to guide the actions to improve the K to 12 system.
-In less than a year, close to 40 per cent of the actions have been completed or substantially underway, reflecting the weight we have placed on readying the province's youth for the future.
+In July 2018, we released the Education Action Plan to guide actions to improve the K-12 system.
+In less than one year, close to 40 per cent of the actions have been completed or substantially underway, reflecting the weight we have placed on readying the province's youth for the future.

-Budget 2019 allocates \$13 million, which is an increase of \$6 million from last year, to continue implementation of the plan and support better outcomes for students.

-MR. OSBORNE: Mr. Speaker, through this plan, we are implementing over 80 actions to ensure students have access to the supports they need and hiring 350 teacher resources over a three-year period.
+Budget 2019 allocates \$13 million, an increase of \$6 million from last year, to continue implementation of the plan and support better outcomes for students.
+Through the plan, we are implementing over 80 actions to ensure students have access to the supports they need and hiring 350 teacher resources over a three year period.

+This includes:

-This includes: additional reading specialists, teacher librarians, and teaching learning assistants in the K to 12 education system; learning resources for teachers to support reading in the primary and elementary grades and for school libraries to support literacy and development; as well as a mathematics bursary program to support teachers wishing to enhance their qualifications in mathematics.
+- ▶ Additional reading specialists, teacher librarians, and teaching learning assistants in K-12 education; - Learning resources for teachers to support reading in the primary and elementary grades and for school libraries to support literacy development; and,

+A mathematics bursary program to support teachers wishing to enhance their qualifications in mathematics.

-Recognizing the important contribution of student assistants to the K to 12 school system, the budget for student assistant hours will be increased this year by \$300,000.
+Recognizing the important contribution of Student Assistants to the K-12 school system, the budget for Student Assistant hours will be increased by \$300,000 over last year.

-MR. OSBORNE: Mr. Speaker, the increase in funding will help improve a school's ability to meet the needs and support the inclusion of all students with exceptionalities.
+The increase in funding will help improve a school's ability to meet the needs and support the inclusion of all students with exceptionalities.

-Social and emotional skills are necessary for positive mental health by achieving and maintaining personal well-being and a positive relationship to succeed in the school environment and all aspects of life.
+Social and emotional skills are necessary for positive mental health by achieving and maintaining personal well-being and positive relationships to succeed in the school environment and all aspects of life.